 As your beard gets longer, start to use Braw Beard Wash in the shower to wash your facial hair.
 Sure, you can use your partners hair shampoo but beard specific shampoo is specially formulated to soothe itchiness and fight beardruff (dandruff).

-Also included is coco glucoside, this is natural and biodegradable, obtained from coconuts.
+Another important ingredient is coco glucoside, this is natural and biodegradable, obtained from coconuts.
 It is a natural conditioner and surfactant which lathers up without the need for chemicals which are often found in high street shampoos.

 Braw Beard Wash is unscented.
 The reason for this is so that you can use any Braw Beard oil to scent afterwards.
 We have customers who prefer no fragrance at all, we also have customers who have a large collection of Braw Beard oils.
 Why would you want to have a shelf full of different scented shampoos to suit each oil?
-So we made it unscented for full flexibility.
+So I made it unscented for full flexibility.

-Keeping up a good beard care routine with high quality products will help while you grow a beard too.
+Keeping up a good daily beard care routine with high quality products will help while you grow a beard too.

 • Washing your beard keeps it clean from dirt and grime which can block pores and prevent hair growth.
 Read more about beard wash HERE